shoui520/shoui520.github.io/docs/new-guide-preview.md

 It is drastically different from conventional ways of learning experienced at school where perfectionism is rewarded and you are graded according to an arbitrary criteria or through exams.

-Usually, what happens when language learners try to interact with the real language, whether it is a TV series in that language, or a book, or even just having a normal conversation with natives, they tend to get discouraged extremely quickly due to not understanding everything, or much at all.
+Usually, what happens when language learners try to interact with the real language, whether it is a TV series in that language, or a book, or even just having a normal conversation with natives, is they tend to get discouraged extremely quickly due to not understanding everything, or much at all.
 After all, it can seem counter-intuitive to keep going at it when you understand so little, but as explained earlier, learning a language is like jumping in the deep end.

 What sets language learning apart from school-like subjects is it's too based on real-world and natural use that cannot conceivably be covered by study material.